Phone or E-mail or Text?

 An opposite example is my relationship with Google.
 I recently had a problem with my Google Adwords account which had been infected with malware (corrupt software from an internet pirate).
 I have had 30 e-mail messages back and forth with the help desk at Google and still have not resolved my problem.
 I am not happy.
 I wonder how easily this could have been resolved by a simple phone call.
 Trust me; at this point I have lost all confidence in Google to solve my problem.

-The moral of this story is simple: call your customer whenever possible.
-It will make you feel better.
+The moral of this story is simple: communicate with your customer with the method that they prefer.
+It will take some experimentation.

 John Bradley Jackson